How to Limit Screen Time with Healthy Habits & a Bigger YES

 I also became aware of negative judgments I had formed in my own mind about him: that he was lazy and lacked self-control.
 Kids can often sense these kinds of judgments, and they can be an internal voice about who they are.

-This perspective guides us toward much better interaction with our kids because we aren’t throwing all our own negative baggage into the situation.
-Anchoring in God’s grace and truth helps us relax, do less managing of behavior, and do more motivating toward creative, purposeful activities that are a fit for our child’s gifting.
+This perspective will guide you toward much better interactions with your kids, because you wonโt be responding out of anxiety.
+Anchoring in Godโs grace and truth helps you relax, do less managing of behavior, and do more motivating toward creative, purposeful activities that are a fit for your childโs gifting.

-Consider what it’s like to be your child struggling with screen time
+Consider what itโs like to be your child struggling with screen time limits

 Whether your child is glued to a Daniel Tiger marathon, Fortnite with friends, or a TikTok session, the challenge for kids and their brains is SO much more than we might anticipate!
-It helps us to have compassion for our kids when we understand the intensity of what we are up against when we ask a child to end their screen time.
+Yes, screen time needs limits, but neither your brain nor your childโs naturally likes those limits.
+It helps you to have compassion for your kids when you understand the intensity of what you are up against when you ask a child to end their screen time.

 Research behind screen addictions

 One study found that dopamine doubled while study participants were playing video games.
 Dopamine is a neurotransmitter, and it feels good!
-In fact, dopamine is what makes drugs, like cocaine, addictive.
-The stimulation of the screen combined with the excitement and rapid pace of a game stimulates the same brain reward response (dopamine!) as cocaine.
+The stimulation of the screen combined with the excitement and rapid pace of a game stimulates a similar brain reward response (dopamine!) as any other addiction (sugar, sex, drugs, food, gambling).
 This stimulation may feel especially rewarding for discouraged or unmotivated kids.

 Dr. Eva Ritvo

-Plan easier transitions to help real-life “regain relevance”
+Plan easier transitions off the screen to help real-life โregain relevanceโ

 Make a plan to help your child through the difficult transition off their screen to an engaging, real-life activity.
 Consider making a favorite snack, doing some big muscle play, going for a bike ride, or playing a little frisbee.